-- How can I view a Newton Book?
+- How do I view a Newton Book?

-- Can I use MacinTalk with a Newton Book?
+- How do I use MacinTalk with a Newton Book?

 - Where can I find Newton Books?

-- Can I view PalmDoc files on a Newton?
+- How do I view PalmDoc files on a Newton?

-- Can I view PDF files on a Newton?
+- How do I view PDF files on a Newton?

 - Why don’t Newton Books rotate when I change screen orientation?